nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 ### Visualizing your cashflow: `vis`

-Using this command to visualize your income or expenses in a pie chart or bar char
+Using this command to visualize your income or expenses in a pie chart or bar chart

 Format: `vis /t TYPE /c TOOL`